 About Our School

 Washington Heights Elementary School, located in the northeast corner of Cumberland County in the town of Lemoyne, is a student focused community school with a nurturing atmosphere in which all children are encouraged to learn and flourish.
-There are over 400 students in kindergarten through fifth grade.
+There are over 300 students in kindergarten through fourth grade.
 A before and after-school program is offered on-site through an outside agency.

 We are proud to have programs in place to ensure successful learning!
 We are a Multi-Tiered Systems of Support School providing specialized instruction for our students at their specific levels.
 Washington Heights is also a School Wide Title 1 school.
 That means that every student qualifies for Title 1 reading and math support when they need it.
 We are a determined team of educators who work tirelessly to create a positive and successful learning environment for our children.

 As with each West Shore School District school, Washington Heights operates on a six-day cycle, which includes classes in art, music, physical education, and library.
-Students may participate in stringed instrument and/or band instruction beginning in fourth grade.
-Our 5th graders enjoy participating in our 5th grade chorus.
 Additionally, students may volunteer for student council sponsored community service projects and school spirit activities.
 They may also participate in before and after school tutoring, evening family activities, T.E.A.M, and planned PTO activities.

 One of the school’s objectives is to create an environment of tolerance and acceptance of all students.
 The diverse student population, including English Learners (ELs), enables children to understand and appreciate various cultural traditions.
 Older intermediate pupils may be found reading with younger students or helping them with organizational skills.
 Life Skills Support, Multi-Disability Support, and Autism Support classes also enhance the student population.
 Many students enjoy being helpers and buddies to these students, escorting them to classes, having lunch with them, and befriending them at recess.